knightjdr/cmgo/README.md

 Generates a txt file of genes in FASTA database

+## Assessment

+### Module name: `bait-gradient`

+* folder `assessment/bait/gradient`

+> Takes an ordered bait list and expected localizations for the baits and outputs a gradient showing
+> adjacent bait similarity: black if the two adjacent baits share an expected localization, grey
+> if only one does and white otherwise.

+### Module name: `assessment-hydropathy`

+* folder `assessment/hydropathy`

+> Measures the average hydropathy of proteins in a SAINT file and a BioPlex dataset

 ## Enrichment

 Modules for calculating term enrichment in compartments and associated images.